 265.220 of H.B.
 166 of the 133rd G.A. (originally established by H.B.
 191 of the 112th disabilities for the operating costs of transporting public and nonpublic school students to and from school.
 Funding for transporting special education students is distributed based on rules and formulas adopted by the State Board of Education.
 Funding for transporting non-special education students is provided as part of the school foundation program and is allocated through a formula that uses prior year costs and either current year ridership or miles driven to determine funding levels.
-This line item also funds a transportation supplement for certain low density school districts and also funds a transportation supplement for certain low density school districts and supports bus driver training.
+This line item also funds a transportation supplement for certain low density school districts and supports bus driver training.
 In FY 2020 and FY 2021, H.B.
-166 provides every school district the same allocation of foundation aid, including transportation formula funds, received in FY 2019.
+166 provides school districts with the same allocation of foundation aid, including transportation formula funds, as in FY 2019.
+However, in FY 2020, the Governor reduced this item's appropriation by \$22.9 million to help balance the state budget in the wake of the economic disruption caused by the COVID-19 pandemic.